Remod-org/Auxide/README.md

 It offers the admin two modes of operation:

 - MINIMAL
-  - Provides basic controls for PVE, decay management, and access control.
+  - Provides basic controls for PVE, decay management, and access control via the config file - see below.
+  - No additional plugin files, etc. are required.

 - FULL (Work in progress)
   - Provides full plugin support (Auxide plugins only)